hsavit1/hsavit1.github.io/Index.md

 #Meteor Posts
 - I investigate using iOS + Meteor for a Fast, Real Time DDM

-#Go-lang Posts
+#Design Posts
-- Drop everything and GO! (golang post)
+- Why deisgning for the OS has taken a backseat

 #My Favorite Apps
-- Evernote
+- What makes Evernote one of the great ones?
-- Chrome
+- How can Chrome be so much better than Safari?

 #DataBase Posts
 - Socket.io and RethinkDB: A match made in heaven